Pre Workout For Beginners: The Ultimate Guide

 Does Pre Workout Break a Fast?

 This depends on the specific pre-workout and your fasting goals.
 Many pre-workouts contain zero or very few calories, which may not significantly impact a fast focused on calorie restriction.
 However, if you’re fasting for gut rest or autophagy, any consumption might technically break the fast.
-Always check the label and consider your fasting objectives.
+Always check the label, consider your fasting objectives, and, if needed, use our intermittent fasting calculator to help align your intake with your fasting plan.

 Does Pre Workout Give You Pimples?